kateolmstead/unity-sdk/README.md

 Added support for Messaging with Rich Data Callbacks.

 #### Version 3.1.3
-Bug fixes related to rendering messaging frames in multiple orientations on mobile platforms.
+Bug fixes related to rendering messaging placements in multiple orientations on mobile platforms.

 #### Version 3.1.2
 Simplified the package file structure.